I loved popcorn after my first bite. I don’t know how young that was. I would beg mom to make popcorn.

 I would estimate that I have eaten popcorn most days, except when I am out of the USA.

-Today I buy “Skinny POP” by the case and eat one package each evening.
-It has minimal salt added, and that is less damaging for my heart disease.
+Until recently, I would buy “Skinny POP” by the case and eat one package each evening.
+It has minimal salt added, which is less damaging for my heart disease.

 Back to Young Duane